pythonanywhere/flask-tutorials/tutorial-2.md

 IMAGE HERE

 We've successfully added a new field to our comments, with a sensible value for the pre-existing data.
+Yes, that yak is now fully shaved.

-It's `git commit` time!
+It's `git commit` time.
 Over in the bash console. run

     git status